Another Richmond in the field

-Here’s another expression you can thank Shakespeare for.
+Here’s another expression for which you can thank Shakespeare.
 Another Richmond in the field is an unwanted or unwelcome participant, or someone who turns up only to make things more difficult than they already are.

 As we pointed out over on Twitter, that’s a saying whose origins lie in the closing scenes of Shakespeare’s Richard III, based as it is on lines spoken by the eponymous king immediately before he leaves the stage for the last time, famously (and desperately) searching for a horse.
 “I think,” the king exclaims, in the final throes of his final battle, that “there be six Richmonds in the field; five have I slain today.”